Nandina – the Sacred Bamboo

 Nandina is one of a small number of plants that has its own group, or genus.
 There is just one species, Nandina domestica.
 This plant is placed by botanists in the Barberry family (Berberidaceae), along with the well-known barberry plants, and other common garden plants like Oregon Grape (Mahonia) and the ground-cover plant called bishop’s-hat (Epimedium).
 Nandina doesn’t look very much like these plants at all, but the flowers themselves are very similar, and that is what botanists use to place plants in groups.

 Isn’t Nandina Invasive?

-The wild type is considered invasive in some states.
-This is because in warmer areas the seeds are carried by birds and sprout in the forests, competing with native species.
+The wild type of Nandina is considered invasive in some states because in warmer areas the seeds are carried by birds and sprout in the forests, competing with native species.
 Invasive plants like this interfere with the local ecology and can reduce the numbers of natural plants, as well as affecting animals, birds and insects that depend on those natural plants.
 It is not clear how exactly how much this is actually happening, but some people have expressed concern about this plant escaping from gardens, so it is something to consider.

 At the Tree Center we take the environment seriously, so we are careful to offer you a choice of plants that produce no seeds, or only a very few.
 This way your plants cannot spread into the surrounding countryside.
 The varieties we offer, such as ‘Firepower’ and ‘Gulf Stream’ have all been created by plant breeders conscious of their responsibilities to nature, and keen to give gardeners plants they can grow safely, no matter where they live.
 If you live in a warmer area, and you do see any red berries developing on your plants, it is just a moment’s work to snip them off – that way you can relax and enjoy your plants and garden.
 You can be sure you are doing no harm to Mother Nature growing these useful and attractive plants.